biod/BioD/README.md

 ## Current development

+Our current focus is to simplify the code base and move out material that is either outdated or specific to sambamba.

-Our current focus is to provide a bamreader and bamwriter that is really fast and easy to use.
+We also want to provide a new bamreader and bamwriter that is really fast and easy to use.
 We believe the BAM format is here to stay for the foreseeable future in pipelines.
 With D we have an good way to write performance parsers, particularly with three typical scenarios:

 1. Go through a BAM file a read at a time